BURANA LAND RECLAMATION BOARD – MODENA, ITALY

 Today the land-reclamation syndicates operate directly under the control of their respective regions.

-Nowadays the Burana Land-Reclamation Syndicate relies on many important works for the defence of the territory, including:
+Nowadays the Burana Land-Reclamation Board relies on many important works for the defence of the territory, including:

 - 52 water-scooping plants and pumping stations,